consbio/mbgl-renderer/README.md

 Only node versions >=8 are supported.

-WARNING: note that Node 10 may have issues, and crash.
-See: https://github.com/mapbox/mapbox-gl-native/issues/12252 Until that issue is closed, we recommend using Node 8.
+Node 10 appears fully supported by the latest version of Mapbox GL.
+Originally, there were several issues when running on Node 10, causing segmentation faults and other errors.
+If you experience issues, we recommend using Node 8.

 This depends on `mapbox-gl-js` which in some cases may need to be compiled from source.